Warning: This article includes content some readers may find disturbing

 Besides the lion, two hyenas, baboons, monkeys, crocodiles, turtles, red-necked ostriches, a civet, and numerous smaller species were also found malnourished inside filthy metal-caged enclosures.

-“We closed down the zoo with the support of local authorities,” the NGO explained in the news release.
+"We temporarily closed down the zoo with the support of local authorities," the NGO explained in the news release.
 The site, they revealed, had allegedly started to suffer after a flood, mainly affecting the lion and hyena paddocks.
 The animals, so the team was told, could not be reached or fed for five days.

 "Affected animals could only survive the flood by suspending themselves above some objects for those five days to breathe, while their entire bodies were submerged in the flood," the NGO continued.
 "This continued with loss of appetite, loss of weight, skin infection, and other unknown ailments, due to lack of equipment to aid close examination and treatment."